firebase/functions-samples/README.md

 ### [Text moderation](/text-moderation)

 Demonstrates how to moderate user input text for bad words.
-For example this can be used to moderate usernames, chat or forum messages.
+This can be used to moderate usernames, chat or forum messages.
 Uses a Realtime Database trigger.

 ### [Email confirmation](/email-confirmation)